Quentin Burdick: U.S. House of Representatives

 In the spring of 1958, Usher Burdick, who worried about being defeated for re-election in the Republican primary, offered to withdraw his candidacy if the NPL agreed to support his son as the Democratic-NPL candidate for his seat in the U.S. House of Representatives.
-Quentin subsequently received the NPL endorsement in April, and was elected to North Dakota's At-large congressional district the following November.
+Quentin subsequently received the NPL endorsement in April, and was elected to North Dakota's at-large congressional district the following November.
 He was the first Democrat-NPLer to be elected to the House of Representatives from North Dakota.

 During his tenure in the House, Burdick served as a member of the House Interior Committee, where he promoted the Garrison Diversion Project to provide water from the Missouri River to North Dakota.
 He received high ratings from organized labor and the Americans for Democratic Action.
 An opponent of the Eisenhower administration's farm policies, in his maiden speech on the House floor, Burdick called for the resignation of U.S. Secretary of Agriculture Ezra Taft Benson.

-U.S. Senate
+United States Senator

-After the death of Senator William Langer in November 1959, Burdick ran in a special election on June 28, 1960 to fill the remaining four and a half years of Langer's term.
+After the death of Senator William Langer in November 1959, Burdick ran in a special election on June 28, 1960, to fill the remaining four and a half years of Langer's term.
 His Republican opponent was Governor John E. Davis.
 During the campaign, Burdick received strong support from the National Farmers Union.
 He called for high price supports and strict production controls on grains with high surpluses.
 His campaign slogan, "Beat Benson with Burdick", referred to Agriculture Secretary Benson, whose policies were unpopular with the state's wheat farmers.
 Burdick narrowly defeated Davis by a margin of 1,118 votes.

 Nine days after the election, the widower married Jocelyn Birch Peterson.
 She had two children from a previous marriage.
-Together the couple had one son.
+Together the couple had one son, Gage, who died on May 23, 1978, at the age of 16 after receiving a shock from an electric belt sander at the family home.

 On August 8, 1960, Burdick resigned his House seat and was sworn in as a member of the U.S. Senate.
 He secured a full six-year term in the heavily Democratic year of 1964, having defeated Republican Thomas Kleppe.

 Burdick easily defeated Kleppe in a rematch in 1970, another national Democratic year.
 He continued to be reelected by wide margins in 1976, 1982, and 1988.

 In 1987, Burdick became the chairman of the Senate Environment and Public Works Committee.

+In 1990, he was one of only nine Senators, all Democratic, who voted against confirming David Souter to be an Associate Justice of the Supreme Court of the United States.

 Burdick earned the nickname the "King of Pork" for focusing nearly all of his legislative efforts on bringing federal funds to North Dakota, which was rural, poor, and less developed than many other states.